 Jeremy has performed with the Atlanta Symphony Orchestra, the Peoria Symphony Orchestra, and the Lexington Chamber Orchestra.
 He has been a fellow at SoundSCAPE and Nief-Norf, and a guest with Alia Musica Pittsburgh and the College-Conservatory of Music in Cincinnati.

-His principal teachers were Dieter Hennings, Andrew Zohn, and Rafael Scarfullery.
+His principal guitar teachers were Dieter Hennings, Andrew Zohn, and Rafael Scarfullery.
 He holds postgraduate degrees from the University of Kentucky and Columbus State University.

 Jeremy was a 2018-2019 Fulbright Scholar Grantee at the Universidad Complutense de Madrid, researching and performing contemporary Spanish guitar music.
 One highlight of the year was a chamber music series he curated at the International Institute of Madrid.
 Entitled “Atando cuerdas,” the series combined new Spanish and American music with historical works.
 Elliot Simpson, Alexandra Pastrana, Laura Albesano, Alejandro Viana, David del Puerto, and Delia Agúndez all participated in the project.